JacekDuszenko/docs/docs/guides/syntax.md

 ## Metrics on merge

-The `metrics-on-merge` property is a boolean flag that allows you to specify if the Reviewpad should add a metrics report when the pull request is merged.
+The `metrics-on-merge` property is a boolean flag that specifies if the Reviewpad should add a metrics report when the pull request is merged.

-By default, this flag is `false` which means that Reviewpad will not add this report.
+By default, this flag is `false` so Reviewpad will not add this report.

 This report is only added if Reviewpad reacts to the `closed` event on a pull request.